streetwisecare/small-business-data-automation-/automation-design.md

 The automation system is designed to:

-✔ Automatically sort business files (clients, invoices, expenses, schedules) into clean folders ✔ Generate regular backups to prevent data loss
+✔ Automatically sort business files (clients, invoices, expenses, schedules) into clean folders

+✔ Generate regular backups to prevent data loss

 ✔ Remove or archive old logs to keep storage clean

-✔ Provide predictable structure for a small business workflow
+✔ Provide a predictable structure for a small business workflow

 2. Folder Structure